Engin-Boot/capture-behavior-of-a-visit-counter-PallaviZoting/needs-tech.md

 that runs the visit-counter

   Given Visitor count is available
-  When Server restrarts
+  When Server restarts
-  Then recover visitor count value from aggreggate count value
+  Then recover visitor count value from aggregate count value

 Scenario: Reconcile counts if the sensor is offline for a while